Leave a Message

 Takeaway:

-First impressions are driven by flow.
+First impressions are driven by flow, not features.

 Q: Is open-concept living still preferred by RMV buyers?